-All volunteers and contractors who have contact with inmates are required to have PREA training per Directive #4027A, Sexual Abuse Prevention and Intervention, Inmate-on-Inmate, 8/16/11 - IV A 2 and Directive #4028A, Sexual abuse Prevention & Intervention, Staff-on-Inmate - B/17/11 - V A 2.
-During the last twelve months 379 volunteers/contractors have been trained in DOCCS PREA policies and procedures regarding sexual abuse/harassment prevention, detection, and response.
-The level and type of training provided to volunteers and contractors is based on the services they provide and the level of contact they have with inmates per Directive #4750, Volunteer Services Program - 3/7/13 - IV C 4 and Memo: from Acting Commissioner, 9/4/13, RE: Policy on the Prevention of Sexual Abuse of Offenders (revised) to all Employees, contractors, Volunteers and Interns.
+All volunteers and contractors who have contact with inmates are required to have PREA training per Directive #4027A, Sexual Abuse Prevention and Intervention, Inmate-on-Inmate, 8/16/11 - IV A 2 and Directive #4028A, Sexual abuse Prevention & Intervention, Staff-on-Inmate -B/17/11 - V A 2.
+During the last twelve months 20 volunteers/contractors have been trained in DOCCS PREA policies and procedures regarding sexual abuse/harassment prevention, detection, and response.
+The level and type of training provided to volunteers and contractors is based on the services they provide and the level of contact they have with inmates per Directive #4750, Volunteer Services Program -3/7/13 - IV C 4 and Memo: from Acting Commissioner, 9/4/13, RE: Policy on the Prevention of Sexual Abuse of Offenders (revised) to all Employees, contractors, Volunteers and Interns.
 Documentation confirming that volunteers and contractors understand the training they have received is per the Division of Ministerial, Family, and Volunteer Services 2015-Form REV: 3/18/14.
-All DOCCS staff, contract staff, non-departmental offender work crew supervisors, volunteers and interns with contact with inmates shall be trained and understand the agency's PREA Zero Tolerance for sexual abuse or sexual harassment and retaliation against an offender or employee in any form as a result of reporting an allegation of sexual abuse/harassment.
-The facility has an Individual Responsibility for Training program for temporary, part time support employees that require mandatory training with acknowledgement from the participants that they received and understood the PREA training.
+All DOCCS staff, contract staff, non-departmental offender work crew supervisors, volunteers and interns with contact with inmates are trained and understand the agency's PREA Zero Tolerance for sexual abuse or sexual harassment and retaliation against an offender or employee in any form as a result of reporting an allegation of sexual abuse/harassment.

-The auditor review policies and procedures, interviewed a random selection of individuals in all categories of volunteers and contractors and found they have been trained in their responsibilities and requirement of the Zero Tolerance policy.
-Actual number of contractors and volunteers who have contact with inmates that were trained regarding sexual abuse/harassment prevention, detection, and response were 379 individuals.
+The auditor review policies and procedures, interviewed a random selection of individuals in all categories of volunteers and contractors, and found they have been trained in their responsibilities and requirement of the Zero Tolerance policy.
+Actual number of contractors and volunteers who have contact with inmates that were trained regarding sexual abuse/harassment prevention, detection, and response were 35 individuals.
 Copies of records provided show all volunteers and contractors who have contact with inmates have been trained in their responsibilities under the PREA Policy which include procedures regarding sexual abuse/harassment prevention, detection, and response.